-The process began by importing CT scans into Materialise’s Mimics Innovation Suite.
-The Engineering Services Team in Belgium rapidly converted the scans into a 3D digital replica of the mummy.
-Mimics’ incredible accuracy ensured that the highest possible detail was preserved.
-The lines, curves and contours of Tut’s skeletal structure would be translated into a model just as it is to date, under the mask and bandages.
+The process began by importing CT scans into Materialise Mimics Innovation Suite.
+The engineering services team in Belgium rapidly converted the scans into a 3D digital replica of the mummy.
+Mimics’ incredible accuracy ensured that the greatest possible detail was preserved.
+The lines, curves, and contours of Tut’s skeletal structure would be translated into a model just as it is to date, under the mask and bandages.

-The next step was to fix the model so it could be printed using 3D Printing technology.
-Thanks to Materialise’s Magics software for file preparation, they ensured a “watertight” file, crucial in this type of printing project.
+The next step was to fix the model so it could be printed using 3D printing technology.
+By using Materialise Magics software for file preparation, they ensured a “watertight” file, which is crucial in this type of printing project.
 Furthermore, the printer performing the build was the company’s patented Mammoth stereolithography machine.

 This case study in a few words